-10 Shoe Brands People With Rheumatoid Arthritis Swear By
+10 Best Shoe Brands for People With Rheumatoid Arthritis

 Rheumatoid arthritis can turn everyday tasks into exhausting battles.
 The right pair of shoes is crucial — but can be surprisingly hard to find.